|

 druid Finn’s attempt to replace all metaphysical placeholder systems with one

 single, operational account of reality as process.
-Its core claim is simple but
+Its core claim is simple

-generating procedure acting on actual discrete energy events.
+automatic generating procedure acting on actual discrete energy events.
 At the base lies a closed

 system—the One Universal Procedure.
 This is not a substance, mind, or field,